math2001/math2001.github.io/content/tip/_index.md

 Some quick little tips to improve your workflow.

-Remember to share the ones you like! :slightly_smiling:
+Remember to share the ones you like! :smiley: